 I’m a student and had bought a ton of black licorice, the really good imported kind.
 I had been eating it when I studied and didn’t realize my blood pressure had begun to rise.
 When it felt like my heart was going to explode, I decided to check my blood pressure and found it was sky high!

-I was put on hypertension medications: first, a beta blocker that did nothing; then an ACE inhibitor (ditto) and a water pill.
+The doctors put me on hypertension medications: first, a beta blocker that did nothing; then an ACE inhibitor (ditto) and a water pill.
 The diuretic brought my pressure down after several days.
 Eventually it got my pressure down to 87/63, which is too low.
 Now my pressure is back to normal without medicine.

 I could not understand what was happening.
-I eat a low-fat diet and I’m not overweight.
+After all, I eat a low-fat diet and I’m not overweight.
 I don’t smoke or drink.
-It wasn’t until afterward that my brother told me he thought it was glycyrrhizin toxicity from licorice.
+It wasn’t until afterward that my brother told me he thought it was glycyrrhizin toxicity from a licorice overdose.
 I could not BELIEVE it could be so harmful.

 Today, my blood pressure is fine without medication: 107/70.
 I’m never eating licorice again.

-A. Too much licorice can raise blood pressure and lower potassium levels (Clinical Chemistry, Dec.
-2009).
+A. Too much licorice can raise blood pressure and lower potassium levels (Foods, Oct.
+14, 2019).
 Your brother is right that glycyrrhizin in natural licorice is the culprit.